 No, the Normal, Satellite and Hybrid map types cannot be cached for offline use.
-Only the new map types added in the Mapping Package can be stored for offline use.
-All the following questions about downloading maps apply only to the new map types such as GeoBC Topo.
+Only the new map types added in the Mapping Package (or custom map sources you add yourself) can be stored for offline use.
+All the following questions about downloading maps apply only to the downloadable map types such as GeoBC Topo.

 Do I need to download maps using the Get Maps button?

 Any map tiles that you view by manually scrolling around the map are also automatically stored in the database and will be there once you leave cell service.
 So if you’ve scrolled around the area of interest at a sufficiently high zoom level then no, you don’t need to use the Get Maps button.

 However it doesn’t hurt to use Get Maps to make sure.
 Hunt Buddy will not download tiles that it already has stored, so you can start a download covering the whole area and it will download only those remaining tiles that you may have missed when scrolling around.

 Why isn’t the “Get Maps” button enabled?

 You must select a downloadable map type first (e.g. GeoBC Topo).
 The Apple map types (Normal, Satellite, or Hybrid) are not downloadable.

 Switch to your desired map type, e.g. GeoBC Topo, from the map options screen (the layers icon in the toolbar).
 Then, tap the little arrow on the right side of the map to reveal the slide out panel.
 Tap Get Maps.
 Tap Select Area.
 Scroll and zoom the map as usual (swipe, pinch, + / – buttons, double tap etc.) and drag the corners of the selection rectangle to cover the area for which you want to download tiles.
 Select your desired level of detail (see next question) and tap Start.